Board President and Founder

 He resides in Chelmsford MA.

 Brian Chapman founded Mill City Environmental Corporation (MCE), a waste management and remediation firm, in 2001.
-The company is located in Lowell, Massachusetts, Mr. Chapman’s hometown.
+The company is located in his hometown of Lowell, Massachusetts.

-Mr. Chapman began his environmental career in 1986 with Clean Harbors Environmental Services.
-There he gained valuable hands-on experience that gave him the knowledge and tools he needed to be successful in the environmental field.
-He continued his career as business development director at Tetra Tech (formerly Foster Wheeler), where he gained exposure to the federal marketplace.
+Brian began his environmental career in 1986 with Clean Harbors Environmental Services.
+There he gained valuable hands-on experience that gave him the knowledge and tools needed to be successful in the environmental field.
+From there he continued his career as business development director at Tetra Tech EC, Inc. (formerly Foster Wheeler), where he gained exposure to the federal marketplace.

-Mr. Chapman’s company, which now employs 50 staff members, works with clients to achieve their overall business and environmental objectives.
+MCE, which employs 34 staff members, works with clients to achieve their overall business and environmental objectives.
 The company has continued to see steady growth in both government and private sector contracts.
-MCE has been able to branch out into new operating regions including the Mid-Atlantic, Southeast, and Southwest providing environmental and remediation services, along with recently added transportation/railroad support services.
+MCE currently provides environmental and remediation services, along with recently added transportation/railroad support services to clients throughout the New England region.
+Over the past few years the company has branched out into new operating regions including the Mid-Atlantic, Southeast, and Southwest.

-Mr. Chapman holds a Bachelor of Arts degree in geology from the University of Massachusetts at Amherst.
-Additionally, he attended several training programs through Massachusetts Supplier Diversity Office training programs.
+Mr. Chapman holds a Bachelor of Arts degree in Geology from the University of Massachusetts at Amherst.
+Additionally he has completed several training programs through the Massachusetts Supplier Diversity Office.
+Brian holds several environmental licenses and certifications.
+He has two children Ryan 24 of Portland, Maine working in the insurance industry; and Lauren a sophomore attending William & Mary College.

 Lauren Adduci is a Commercial Lender for Enterprise Bank.